KaiDu4/gvsu350-cluelessteam/README.md

 You may also see any lint errors in the console.

 ## To run the backend

-Go the backend folder and run
+Go to the backend folder and run
+The backend project directory is in the website directory

 ### `npm start`